karrick/gobptree/README.md

   * NewScanner(key)
   * NewScannerAll()

-Insertions in all of the B+Tree data structures from this library are highly parallelizable, because the nodes will be pre-emptively split while traversing down from the root to the leaf if necessary rather than having split nodes bubble back up from the bottom.
+Insertions in all of the B+Tree data structures from this library are highly parallelizable, because the nodes will be pre-emptively split while traversing down from the root to the leaf if necessary rather than needing to split nodes as its bubbles back up from the leaf nodes.
 This is not only faster, but allows the tree to release the lock on the parent node before visiting the child nodes, allowing other operations to continue in parallel that would otherwise block on the node lock.

 Like `Insert`, B+Tree `Search` only holds the lock on each node until the appropriate child node is discovered, so they will not impede insertions or other search operations.

-In contrast to `Insert` and `Search`, however, invoking `Delete` from the tree, require the lock to be held on each node in the tree until the algorithm bubbles back up during the final stage of recursion.
+invoking `Delete` from the tree, in contrast to `Insert` and `Search`, does require the lock to be held on each node in the tree until the algorithm bubbles back up during the final stage of recursion.
 This is because the tree will not know whether or not nodes must borrow from their siblings or merge with their sibling until after the child node has completed its deletion operation.

 The `Update` method will search for the specified key and invoke the specified callback function with the key-value pair associated with that key, and then finally update the stored value for the key with the value provided by a callback's return value.
-If the specified key was not found, `Update` still invokes the callback function and stores its return value in the tree as a new key-value pair.
+If the specified key was not found, `Update` still invokes the callback function and stores its return value in the tree as a new key-value pair. `Update` is lock-free, just like `Insert` and `Search`.
+`Insert` is implemented using `Update`.

 Additionally this library provides a `NewScanner` function that returns a cursor that allows enumeration of all nodes equal to or greater than the